-Model A320-216 Airplanes
+Clarification of Requirements for Model A320-216 Airplanes

-The Airbus SAS Model A320-216 was type certificated on December 19, 2016.
+We stated the following in the NPRM: The Airbus SAS Model A320-216 was type certificated on December 19, 2016.
 Before that date, any EASA AD that affected Model A320-216 airplanes was included on the Required Airworthiness Action List (RAAL).
 Model A320-216 airplanes have subsequently been placed on the U.S. Register, and will now be included in FAA AD actions.
 For Airbus SAS Model A320-216 airplanes, the requirements that correspond to AD 2015-12-08 were mandated by the MCAI via the RAAL.
-Although that RAAL requirement is still in effect, for continuity and clarity we have identified Airbus SAS Model A320-216 airplanes in paragraph (c) of this proposed AD; the restated requirements of paragraphs (g), (h), and (i) of this proposed AD would therefore apply to those airplanes.
+Although that RAAL requirement is still in effect, for continuity and clarity we have identified Airbus SAS Model A320-216 airplanes in paragraph (c) of this AD; the restated requirements of paragraphs (g), (h), and (i) of this AD would therefore apply to those airplanes.